bounce-rs/bounce/book-src/tutorial.md

 This tutorial uses the `yew-trunk-minimal-template`.
 This template repository has a minimal setup of Yew with Trunk.
-You can a new repository using the template with the following commands:
+You can create a new repository using the template with the following commands:

 ```shell
 mkdir my-first-bounce-app